 The purpose of the field mapping process is to specify what information should be sent and how it should be identified.

-The HTTP Connector lists the fields present in your form with their default field name.
+The HTTPS Connector lists the fields present in your form with their default field name.
 You can edit the field names to match the names expected by your remote script.
 You can also enter additional fields with fixed values as needed.

 Use of the HTTP POST option will submit your mapped data as if the data were from a webform containing the form fields defined in your mappings.